liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 You can also assign new *priority* values to articles.
-When multiple articles are configured to be displayed in the Knowledge Base Display portlet, the peer articles are listed in the portlet's navigation are arranged top to bottom in ascending priority.
-The lower an article's priority value the higher up it's listed in the Knowledge Base Display portlet's navigation.
+When multiple articles are configured to be displayed in the Knowledge Base Display portlet, the peer articles listed in the portlet's navigation are arranged top to bottom in ascending priority.
+The lower an article's priority value, the higher up it is listed in the Knowledge Base Display portlet's navigation.
 To assign new priority values, enter a new priority value for each article you want to re-prioritize, select the checkbox of each modified article, and select